 Our featured photograph this week shows a cheerful looking Nellie Booth of Lightcliffe on her retirement day at T.F.Firth's in the 1990s.

 Presenting Nellie with some flowers is David Melbourne and joining her on that day included: Malcolm Farrar, Joyce Elstub, Pauline Barrett, Norma Farrar, Kathryn Hogg, David Wolfenden, Frances Colley, Ian Monteith, Kevin Pugh, Robert ?, Joyce Drake, David Pickard, Allan Martin, Mark Fielden, John Stocks, Mike Bradshaw and Roger Hewlett.
-Also sharing that day with Nellie are two ladies one from designing and one from finance.
+Also sharing that day with Nellie are two ladies June Cheney and Joan Sugden who are from the buying department..